subculture-collective/soundhash/AUTH_SETUP.md

 **Authentication server not starting:**

--   Check Docker logs: `./docker/manage.sh logs soundhash_auth_server`
+-   Check application logs in the terminal where you started the auth server
 -   Verify port 8000 is not in use by another service
 -   Check environment variables are properly set